gia-urjc/Evacuation-Simulator/README.md

 ### "Graph" drop down Menu
 Create a new graph:

-   a)
+   a) Auto:

-      1 - Click "Auto" Option (Graph Menu) for auto generate the path
+      1 - Click "Auto" Option (Graph Menu) for auto generate the graph

       2 - Click "Finish" Option (Graph Menu).

-   b)
+   b) Create:

       1 - Click "Create" Option (Graph Menu):
           Add node: Click L mouse button in a Section
           Add edge: Press L mouse button in a node, move to other node, stop the press